HowieWang/tryDjango19/README.md

 # learning django from youtube-Try Django 1.9

-using folder 01 02 03...to save each lesson.
-and the folder code is always for the current code.
+using folder 01 02 03...to save each part based on the main features of django, and the folder code is always for the current code.

 so i have to cp the whole code to rename 01,02...